tonyrav3n/tradex-bot/README.md

 Purpose: Give the buyer an exact, one‑tap breakdown before funding to eliminate surprises.

 How it appears:
-- In the private trade thread, the bot posts a button: “Get pre‑fund quote”.
+- In the Escrow Status message while status is Created (awaiting funding), click “Get pre‑fund quote”.
 - Only the buyer sees the response (ephemeral).

 What the quote shows:
 - Escrow amount (base): the amount that will be locked in the contract.
 - Buyer fee (2.5%): computed from base.
-- Total to send: base × 1.025 (in ETH) and the escrow address.
+- Total to send: base × 1.025 (in ETH).
-- Payment link (EIP‑681): opens a wallet with prefilled recipient and amount on supporting clients.
+- Escrow address: the escrow contract address to fund.
 - Network name (e.g., Sepolia).
 - If a USD price was provided at trade creation, the base ETH is pinned from that USD value to keep UX stable.